zabooh/goertzel/readme.md

 ![Alt-Text](Counter.png)

-when the macro STREAM_DATA in main.c is defined by deleting the //
+when the macro STREAM_DATA in __main.c__ is defined by deleting the //

 //#define STREAM_DATA

 the last two buffers of 512 samples and the Goertzel Result is streamed to the Terminal in ASCII.

 ![Alt-Text](StreamData.png)

-This data can be received by the Pyhton Script __disp_adc.py__ to visualize the data in the buffer. keep in mind, that this is not continuesly,the sampling at 50kHz into 2*512 Samples achieves a total sample time of 20.48 milli seconds.
+This data can be received by the Pyhton Script __disp_adc.py__ to visualize the data in the buffer.
+Keep in mind, that in STREAM_DATA the data is not continuesly sampled anymore,the sampling at 50kHz into 2*512 Samples achieves a total sample time of 20.48 milli seconds.
 Then the sampling is paused and the data is streamed to the Terminal.
 When streaming is ready, it restarts the sampling.

 The blue line is the actual sampled data. this data is put into a Goertzel Algorithm and then the output is out into a simple low pass filter.
 This is then the red line. when the output of the low pass does reached a certain value, the internal values of the Goertzel are reset and this event is counted as a "pulse detection"